CodeCreatePlay360/PandaEditor/README.md

 * To extend the editor, there is a complete support for editor plugins, the developers can create ( or maybe even sell ) their tools.

 > **If you have found PandaEditor useful in any way, than consider giving it a star on GitHub, it will help PandaEditor reach more audience.**

+> It takes a considerable amount of time and effort to maintain PandaEditor, keeping it bug-free, not to mention writing documentation, creating sample programs and writing tutorials for new users...so if you want to

 ## Dependencies
 1. Panda3d